lukasValentin/T-ESA/README.md

 However, users can also provide other lexicons as text-files (one for positive words and one for negative ones).

+Please see the provided example for more details.

 The package works on single tweets that are expected to be provided as string variable.
 It is capable of: